br0kend/react/docs/_posts/2016-08-05-relay-state-of-the-state.md

 ## Empowering the Community

 Finally, we want to make it easier for people in the community to develop useful libraries that work with Relay.
-By comparison, React's small surface area - components - allows developers to build cool things like routing, higher-order components, or reusable text editors.
+By comparison, Reacc's small surface area - components - allows developers to build cool things like routing, higher-order components, or reusable text editors.
 For Relay, this would mean having the framework provide core primitives that users can build upon.
 We want it to be possible for the community to integrate Relay with view libraries other than React, or to build real-time subscriptions as a complementary library.

 # What's Next